Uncrystallised funds pension lump sum

 A member can’t have an UFPLS:

-- If they have enhanced and/or primary protection together with registered tax free cash of more than £375,000, immediately before the lump sum is paid.
+- If they have enhanced protection (with or without dormant primary protection) or primary protection together with registered tax free cash of more than £375,000, immediately before the lump sum is paid.

 - From an arrangement that contains a disqualifying pension credit (that is a pension credit on divorce that originates from previously crystallised funds).

 - If the member has a lifetime allowance enhancement factor on their pension benefits and the available lump sum would be less than 25% of the proposed amount of the UFPLS.
 A member can have an enhancement factor if they have primary protection or, for example, where funds originated from a pension share on divorce, from funds built up during a period of non-UK residence or from a transfer in from a recognised overseas pension scheme.

 The last two conditions prevent members from accessing a tax-free payment under an UFPLS that is greater than that which would have been allowed as a pension commencement lump sum (PCLS).